Jonathan Herrera (baseball): Boston Red Sox

 On December 18, 2013, Herrera was traded to the Boston Red Sox for pitcher Franklin Morales and minor-league pitcher Chris Martin.
 After batting .233 in 42 games for the Red Sox in 2014, he underwent elbow surgery.
 The Red Sox outrighted Herrera to the minor leagues after the season, but he rejected the assignment and became a free agent.

 Chicago Cubs

 Herrera signed with the Chicago Cubs in December 2014.
 On April 5, 2015, Herrera had his contract selected to the major leagues.
-On October 29, 2015, Herrera elected free agency.
+On October 29, Herrera elected free agency.

 Rojos del Águila de Veracruz

-On May 11, 2016, Herrera signed with the Rojos del Águila de Veracruz of the Mexican Baseball League.
-He became a free agent after the season.
+On May 11, 2016, Herrera signed with the Rojos del Águila de Veracruz of the Mexican League.
+In 16 games for Veracruz, he batted .269/.346/.328 with no home runs and eight RBI.
+Herrera became a free agent after the season.

 Olmecas de Tabasco

 On January 27, 2017, Herrera signed with the Olmecas de Tabasco of the Mexican League.
-He was released on April 11, 2017.
+In 8 games for Tabasco, he went 2-for-22 (.091) with no home runs and two RBI.
+Herrera was released by the Olmecas on April 11.